I Want to Report an Incident

 You have several options for reporting to the University.

-You can also pursue disciplinary action against another University student through the Office for Student Conflict Resolution (OSCR) at (217) 333-3680, during the hours of 8:30 am—5:00 pm, Monday–Friday.
+You can also make a report or pursue a formal complaint against a University student through the Office for Student Conflict Resolution (OSCR) at (217) 333-3680, during the hours of 8:30 am—5:00 pm, Monday–Friday.
 (Have a question about student disciplinary procedures?
 See the FAQ about the Student Disciplinary Process.)

 Reporting to External Agencies

 Anyone who believes they have experienced Sexual Misconduct at the University has the right – and may initiate – a complaint with an appropriate state or federal compliance agency.
-Students and employees may file Sexual Misconduct complaints with the Illinois Department of Human Rights (IDHR).
-Students may also file complaints with the U.S. Department of Education, Office for Civil Rights (OCR).
-In addition, any University employee may file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC).
+Anyone may file complaints alleging sexual harassment in education against an executive, faculty member, administrative staff member, or teaching assistant with the Illinois Department of Human Rights (IDHR).
+Anyone may file complaints with the U.S. Department of Education, Office for Civil Rights (OCR).
+In addition, any University employee or employment applicant may file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC).
+Sexual harassment between employees can also be reported confidentially to the Office of the Executive Inspector General (OEIG).
 Contact information for each agency appears below.

 U.S. Department of Education